ahtesham-clcbws/phpbookingsystem/UPDATES.md

 > April 27 2020:-
 * Hosting place form added at (/account/hostplace)
-    * Start php server in FrontEnd and see it in action (localhost/account/hostplace)
+    * Start php server and see it in action (localhost/account/hostplace)
 * Minimum 20 steps needed on Hosting form.
 * Every step need to validate before going to next step.
 * Form validation will be done lastly.